johannesvollmer/exrs/README.md

 # rs-exr

-This library is a draft of a pure and safe-code-only Rust implementation of the OpenEXR image file format.
+This library is a draft of a 100%-Rust and 100%-safe-code implementation of the OpenEXR image file format.

 [OpenEXR](http://www.openexr.com/)
 files are widely used in animation, VFX, or